-Lesson 3: Respecting Our Friends: Gender

-- Define at least three terms used to describe gender during a matching game. - Demonstrate the respectful use of at least two gender-related terms while discussing student scenarios that illustrate gender diversity with peers. - Classroom time: Practice using respectful words, body language, and tone of voice while speaking with their peers.

-Lesson 4: Puberty in Male-Bodied People

-- Describe at least five changes that typically occur in male-bodied people during puberty. - Match at least four out of six terms for the anatomy of the male reproductive system by labeling a diagram. - Display their communication skills by talking with a parent or other trusted adult about puberty using the second family activity sheet as evidenced by the adult's signature on the activity sheet. - Video: "Let's Talk Puberty for Boys" Disney Productions - Worksheet: "Male Reproductive System" - Family Partnership Flyer: "Ready...Set...Grow!" - Family Activity Sheet: "Together Talk: I Wonder..."

-Lesson 5: Puberty in Female-Bodied People

-- Describe at least five changes that occur in female-bodied people during puberty. - Match at least five out of seven terms for the anatomy of the female reproductive system by labeling a diagram. - Display their communication skills by talking with a parent or other trusted adult about puberty using the second family activity sheet as evidenced by the adult's signature on the activity sheet.

-- Video: "Let's Talk Puberty for Girls" Disney Productions - Student Activity Sheet: "Female Reproductive System" - Student Activity Sheet "Ovulation and
+Lesson 2: Families and Roles Students will be able to: Demonstrate ways to promote dignity and respect for all types of families by listing at least four characteristics that can make family members unique.
+Demonstrate appreciation for family members and other trusted adults by listing at least four positive traits for each family member and • Student Activity Sheet: "What Makes My Family Special" communicating gratitude to two of these people.
+Lesson 3: Respecting Our Friends: Gender Students will be able to: Define at least three terms used to describe gender during a matching game.
+Demonstrate the respectful use of at least two gender-related terms while discussing student scenarios that illustrate gender diversity with peers.
+Classroom time: Practice using respectful words, body language, and tone of voice while speaking with their peers.
+Video: "Always Changing and Growing Lesson 4: Puberty in Male-Bodied People Students will be able to: Describe at least five changes that typically occur in male-bodied people during puberty.
+Match at least four out of six terms for the anatomy of the male reproductive system by labeling a diagram.
+Display their communication skills by talking with a parent or other trusted adult about puberty using the second family activity sheet as evidenced by the adult's signature on the activity sheet.
+Video: "Always Changing and Growing Up" (Proctor &amp; Gamble) Worksheet: "Male Reproductive System" Family Partnership Flyer: "ReadySetGrow!"
+Family Activity Sheet: "Together Talk: I Wonder" Lesson 5: Puberty in Female-Bodied People Students will be able to: Describe at least five changes that occur in female-bodied people during puberty.
+Match at least five out of seven terms for the anatomy of the female reproductive system by labeling a diagram.
+Display their communication skills by talking with a parent or other trusted adult about puberty using the second family activity sheet as evidenced by the adult's signature on the activity sheet.
+Video: "Always Changing and Growing Up" (Proctor &amp; Gamble) Student Activity Sheet: "Female Reproductive System" Student Activity Sheet "Ovulation and Menstruation" Family Activity Sheet: "Together Talk: I Wonder"

-Menstruation"

-• Family Activity Sheet: "Together Talk: I Wonder..."

-Lesson 6: Changes in the Skin

-- Explain ways to care for their bodies as they go through puberty by correctly identifying at least three challenges and solutions for personal hygiene. - Make a plan for maintaining personal hygiene during puberty that includes at least four ways to care for their bodies.
+Lesson 6: Caring for the Changes Students will be able to: Explain ways to care for their bodies as Student Activity Sheet: they go through puberty by correctly "Integumentary Intrigue Score Sheet" Handout: "Top Tips for Caring for Skin, identifying at least three challenges and Hair, and Nails during Puberty" Post Survey: (used to assess solutions for personal hygiene. knowledge following lessons) Make a plan for maintaining personal hygiene during puberty that includes at least four ways to care for their bodies.